-Dollar index near 13-month low as U.S. political turmoil weighs, euro buoyant
+FOREX-Dollar index near 13-month low as U.S. political turmoil weighs, euro buoyant

 "The current U.S. political situation is weighing heavily on U.S. yields.
 So we will need strong U.S. data to dislodge U.S. yields from their low levels," he said.

 The benchmark 10-year U.S. Treasury note yield hit a three-week low on Friday, as a retreat on Wall Street kindled safe-haven demand for debt.
-[US/]

 The euro was steady at $1.1668 after inching up earlier to a 23-month high of $1.1684.

 The common currency's advance was limited after euro zone yields fell across the board on Friday, with the strong currency prompting investors to question the timing of the ECB's planned stimulus withdrawal.
-[GVD/EUR]

 The euro has been on strong footing this month after what the markets perceived as hawkish talk from ECB President Mario Draghi reinforced views that the central bank would begin moving away from its easy policy sooner rather than later.
 Neither did he express any concern at the currency's strength.

-The dollar slipped 0.15 percent to 110.970 yen , with the Japanese currency at its strongest in roughly five weeks.
+The dollar slipped 0.15 percent to 110.970 yen, with the Japanese currency at its strongest in roughly five weeks.

 Speculators' bets on the U.S. dollar swung to a net short for the first time in more than a year, according to calculations by Reuters and Commodity Futures Trading Commission data released on Friday.